-After reclassification in 2016, the little vermilion flycatcher was made a separate species from its now extinct relative, the San Cristobal vermilion flycatcher.
+After reclassification in 2016, the little vermilion flycatcher (Pyrocephalus nanus) was made a separate species from its now-extinct relative, the San Cristobal vermilion flycatcher (Pyrocephalus dubius).
 Unfortunately, the same threats that led to their extinction, including invasive species such as rats, threaten the little vermilion flycatcher today.
-In fact, it is locally extinct on Floreana island, close to extinction on Santa Cruz and under threat on Isabela.
+In fact, it is locally extinct on Floreana island, close to extinction on Santa Cruz island and under threat on Isabela island.

-In 2018, our project partners, the Charles Darwin Foundation (CDF), conducted research on the three population sites of little vermilion flycatchers to assess the current population sizes and threats to each.
-Their findings evidenced that the invasive parasitic fly, Philornis downsi, whose larvae feed on the young of many land birds in Galapagos, is one of the main drivers of population declines.
+Research on the three population sites of little vermilion flycatchers looks to assess the current population sizes and threats to each found that the invasive parasitic fly, Philornis downsi.
+The fly’s larvae feed on the young of many land birds in Galapagos and are one of the main drivers of population declines.
 However, in Mina Roja on Santa Cruz, many of the abandoned nests showed few signs of P. downsi infestation, which suggests that this might not be the reason behind low breeding success rates on this island.

-Due to the little vermillion flycatcher requiring an open area for foraging, one suggestion is an increase in the invasive raspberry plant (Rubus niveus).
+The little vermillion flycatcher requires an open area for foraging, one suggestion for the decline is an increase in the invasive raspberry plant (Rubus niveus).
 This plant creates dense thickets, which prevents successful feeding and is thought to be another cause of the alarming population declines.